United Nations Convention Against Corruption: Mechanisms for implementation (Chapter VII, Articles 63–64)

-Final provisions (Chapter VIII, Articles 65 – 71)
+Final provisions (Chapter VIII, Articles 65–71)

 The final provisions are similar to those found in other UN treaties.
 Key provisions ensure that UNCAC requirements are to be interpreted as minimum standards, which States Parties are free to exceed with measures "more strict or severe" than those set out in specific provisions; and the two Articles governing signature, ratification and the coming into force of the convention.

 Conference of the States Parties

 Pursuant to article 63 of UNCAC, a Conference of the States Parties (CoSP) to UNCAC was established to improve the capacity of and cooperation between States Parties to achieve the objectives set forth in UNCAC, and to promote and review its implementation.
 UNODC acts as the secretariat to the CoSP.
 At its different sessions, besides regularly calling States Parties and signatories to adapt their laws and regulations to bring them into conformity with the provisions of UNCAC the CoSP has adopted resolutions and has mandated UNODC to implement them, including through the development of technical assistance projects.

-The CoSP has established a number of subsidiary bodies to further the implementation of specific aspects of UNCAC.
-The Implementation Review Group, which focuses on the implementation review mechanism and technical assistance, the Working Group on Asset Recovery, the Working Group on Prevention, as well as expert group meetings on international cooperation meet regularly in the intersessional period.
+The CoSP has established several subsidiary bodies to further the implementation of specific aspects of UNCAC.
+The Implementation Review Group, focuses on the implementation review mechanism and technical assistance, the Working Group on Asset Recovery, the Working Group on Prevention, as well as expert group meetings on international cooperation meet regularly in the inter-sessional period.